jterrats/profiler/README.md

   Compare with specific API version:

     $ sf profiler compare --target-org myOrg --name "Sales" --api-version 60.0

+FLAG DESCRIPTIONS
+  -n, --name=<value>  The name of the profile to compare.

+    Specify the profile name without the .profile-meta.xml extension.
+If not provided, all profiles in the local project will be compared.

+  --api-version=<value>  Override the API version used for metadata operations.

+    Specify the API version to use for the comparison.
+Defaults to the org's API version.
 ```

 ## `sf profiler docs`